Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 ownership and more.
 Alerts when a validation reports a warning or a failure, for example an outstanding schema update or a poller that stopped running, which LibreNMS itself keeps reporting as a healthy web interface.
-Runs the validation as the LibreNMS system user and therefore requires a matching sudo rule.
+Runs the validation as the LibreNMS system user.
 Supports extended reporting via --lengthy.
+Requires root or sudo.

 options:
   -h, --help            show this help message and exit